 1. A sturdy armature of wood was constructed to support the clay sculpture.

-2. The fountains were hand-sculpted in clay to match the originals.
+2. The fountains were hand-sculpted in clay to match the original bronze drinking fountains.

 Here, the oil clay, in a mesh bag, is kept at optimal working temperature in a heated tank of water by sculpture conservation assistant Emmett Lodge.

 3. The clay is built up over a wood and foam core.
-This step critically establishes the height and tapering width of the original fountains.
+This step critically establishes the height and tapering width of the original bronze drinking fountains.

 Once the height and basic shape of the form is perfected by matching measurements in images of the original fountains, the high relief forms of herons, cattails and the frogs can be added.